Category:

 X2, patient monitoring

-designed initially for configured Life Scope TR (BSM-6000 series) bedside monitors, and its use later extended to Life Scope J (BSM-9101) bedside monitor, Life Scope G9 (CSM-1901) bedside monitor, Life Scope G5 (CSM-1500 series) bedside monitors, and Life Scope G7 (CSM-1700 series) bedside monitors.
-The transport monitor was realized by the addition of touch-screen, storage memory and rechargeable battery to the multi-parameter input unit, doing
+It is a 5.5-inch transport monitor transformed from three types of multi-parameter Input Units designed initially for configured Life Scope TR (BSM-6000 series) bedside monitors, and Life Scope PT transport monitors and Input Units are extended to subsequent Life Scope J (BSM-9101) bedside monitor, Life Scope G9 (CSM-1901) bedside monitor, Life Scope G5 (CSM-1500 series) bedside monitors, and Life Scope G7 (CSM-1700 series) bedside monitors.
+The transport monitors were realized by the addition of touch-screen, storage memory and rechargeable battery to the multi-parameter input units, doing

 ![]() |

-Configured Input Units made into a Transport Monitors imitating Philips IntelliVue MMS X2
+Configured Input Units made into a Transport Monitors imitating Philips IntelliVue MMS X2 |

 ![]() |